Basic info and definitions

 If your spouse doesn’t immediately consent to the divorce, both sides will share information (“discovery”) and usually try to reach some sort of agreement without actually having to go to court to have a judge decide.
 If you and your spouse reach an agreement here, you can submit that agreement to the judge.
 The judge may call an informal hearing to make sure both of you understand the agreement.
 If the judge approves of the agreement, s/he can issue a divorce decree.
 If you settle with your spouse here, then you can skip to Step 7.
 If you don’t settle here, go to the next step.
 You can find more information on discovery in our Preparing for Court - By Yourself section.

 Step 5.
 Trial

 You only do this step if you and your spouse cannot agree on a final settlement.
 If you go to trial, then both sides will present evidence and argue for what they want.
 The judge will then decide what s/he thinks is fair and then issue a divorce decree containing his/her orders.
 Trials can be difficult without the help of an attorney.
 See our ND Finding a Lawyer page for legal referrals.

 Step 6.
 Judge issues divorce decree

 After you and your spouse either reach an agreement or the judge hears both sides at trial, the judge will issues a divorce decree.
-This is a document that says that you and your spouse are now legally divorced and orders a division of property.
+This is a document that says that you and your spouse are now legally divorced and orders a division of property and other relief.